thunderhead-labs/sthype-docs/README.md

 Please note this is still under development and the data may not be fully accurate or stable until mainnet launch.

+## Community Codes

+These will be whitelisted at the smart contract level for approved partners.

+These are passed into the staking and unstaking functions in order to track HYPE flow throughout the ecosystem.

 ## Additonal Notes